 You can read his guide on how he makes his daily cup of Latte using his La Pavoni here:

 In the next 5 years, Uzen expects the business to grow and eventually expand into a physical outlet – a Cafe.
 The original idea for the both of them was to start an F&B outlet.
 After much planning, they realized that firstly, it was too much capital for them to invest.
 Secondly, the risk involved was too high.
 And lastly, both of them, though having worked in various F&Bs, do not have the experience and network to start on a big scale.
 Therefore with Nineteen95 the Espresso Bar, it gives them an opportunity and introduces them to running their own business.
 And in the next 10 years, if the business does well, they hope to franchise the brand and compete with the established brand names like Cedele and other brand names.

 Next, our co founder and head barista, Julian.

 Julian starting his first part time job as a barista at a coffee chain.
 At that point in time, being a barista was just another job until his colleague introduced him to latte art.
-Julian was seeking a new challenge as a barista and the idea of pouring a beautiful piece of art was the exact thing he needed to spruce up his mundane job.
+Seeking a new challenge as a barista and pouring a beautiful piece of art was the what he needed to spruce up his mundane job.
 Given a lack of training, Julian resorted to picking up the fundamentals of latte art from online sources like YouTube.
 Countless of cups of coffee were made just so that he could get more practice.
 Being home trained, Julian went through a series of trial and error in order to acheive the skill to pour a simple heart.
 From here, everything was set in stone, Julian went on to greater difficulty in terms of quality of designs and achieved what he has today.